lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

     spaces (events, meetings, mailing lists, IRC, Slack, etc.)
   * A request to engage in mediation and/or an accountability plan.
-  * On a case by case basis, other actions may be possible but will usually be coordinated with the core team and Symfony.
+  * On a case by case basis, other actions may be possible but will usually be coordinated with the core team and the Symfony company.

 We'll respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.